Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 If you’re moving to North Carolina with the hopes of escaping the grind and bustle of daily living, you’ll find reprieve.
 The state is home to a handful of great cities, but most of the Tar Heel State is rural.
 You can just as easily find a charming apartment in the city or a farmstead, if you so choose.

 Obviously your lifestyle with depend on your way of life in North Carolina.
 If you’re the self-sufficient sort you’ll have plenty to do.
 If you fancy yourself a city-dweller, you won’t be disappointed either.
+Regardless of your preference, both city and rural life have an laid-back quality about them that I haven’t seen in other places I’ve lived.

 The only downside to the easy going vibe is the lack of ambition you may come across from time to time.
 But even then, it’s hard to fault someone who considers living in North Carolina the end prize.
+Still, it’s worth pointing out, especially for those looking to grow their careers after moving to North Carolina.
+It won’t come easy (I’ll touch on this shortly as well).

 If you consider yourself a nature nut, you will love living in North Carolina.
-The access to nature and plethora of outdoor recreational is hard to beat.
+The access to nature and plenty of outdoor recreational is hard to beat.
 Between the breathtaking Appalachian and Blue Ridge Mountains, you’ll be spoiled of choice.

 Most weekends can be spend hiking, biking, fishing, swimming or hunting.
-There’s something for everyone!
-Indeed, it’s hard to find yourself bored after moving to North Carolina, as most of your free time can be spent outdoors.
+There’s something for everyone! it’s hard to find yourself bored after moving to North Carolina, as most of your free time can be spent outdoors.
+Heck, take a road trip to Great Smoky Mountains National Park (the most visited national park in the country!) and you’ll see what all the fuss is about.

 If you prefer the sea to mountaintops, the state has you covered in that department as well.
 Miles of sandy shoreline mark the spot where our lovely state ends and the Atlantic Ocean begins.
 All this to say, both the outdoor recreation and road trip possibilities are endless while living in North Carolina.

-Speaking from personal experience, one of the best things about living in North Carolina is actually being able to enjoy life without feeling the pinch of irrational rent prices and overall high cost of living.
+Speaking from personal experience, one of the best things about living in North Carolina is actually being able to enjoy life without feeling the pinch of irrational rent prices and high cost of living.

 But don’t just take my word for it.
 A recent study by MIT found that a single adult (without kids) needs to make a minimum of $31,660 per year to live in North Carolina.
 Considering the average salary in the state clocks in at $54,250, the cost of living in North Carolina is deemed reasonable.